flyteorg/flyte/rsts/howto/authentication/migration.rst

 grpc-gateway library). **flyte-cli** uses this setting to talk to **/.well-known/oauth-authorization-server** to retrieve information regarding the auth endpoints.
 Previously this redirected to the
 Okta Authorization Server's metadata endpoint.
 With this change, Admin now hosts its own (even if still using the external Authorization Service).

-After version `0.13.0 <https://github.com/flyteorg/flyte/tree/v0.13.0>`__ of the platfform, you can still use the IDP as the Authorization Server if you so choose.
+After version `0.13.0 <https://github.com/flyteorg/flyte/tree/v0.13.0>`__ of the platfform, you can still use the IdP as the Authorization Server if you so choose.
 That configuration would become:

 .. code-block:: yaml